House of Medici: Legacy

+As a preeminent and influential family, the Medici's attracted both considerable controversy and praise from their contemporaries and modern sources.
+Ferdinand Schevill described there being "an uncommonly wide range" of opinion about the Medici's, with more critical sources from native contemporaries giving way to a more favorable view of the family by nationalists in other countries in later centuries.
+Machiavelli's The Prince was mixed with its opinions of the Medici, and ultimately came to be dedicated to Lorenzo di Piero de' Medici.
+Common criticisms of the family have described it as corrupt and with questionable virtues.

+Artistic patronage

 The greatest accomplishments of the Medici were in the sponsorship of art and architecture, mainly early and High Renaissance art and architecture.
 The Medici were responsible for a high proportion of the major Florentine works of art created during their period of rule.
 Their support was critical, since artists generally began work on their projects only after they had received commissions.
 Giovanni di Bicci de' Medici, the first patron of the arts in the family, aided Masaccio and commissioned Filippo Brunelleschi for the reconstruction of the Basilica of San Lorenzo, Florence in 1419.
 Cosimo the Elder's notable artistic associates were Donatello and Fra Angelico.
 In later years the most significant protégé of the Medici family was Michelangelo Buonarroti (1475–1564), who produced work for a number of family members, beginning with Lorenzo the Magnificent, who was said to be extremely fond of the young Michelangelo and invited him to study the family collection of antique sculpture.
 Lorenzo also served as patron to Leonardo da Vinci (1452–1519) for seven years.
 Indeed, Lorenzo was an artist in his own right and an author of poetry and song; his support of the arts and letters is seen as a high point in Medici patronage.

 After Lorenzo's death the puritanical Dominican friar Girolamo Savonarola rose to prominence, warning Florentines against excessive luxury.
 Under Savonarola's fanatical leadership many great works were "voluntarily" destroyed in the Bonfire of the Vanities (February 7, 1497).
 The following year, on 23 May 1498, Savonarola and two young supporters were burned at the stake in the Piazza della Signoria, the same location as his bonfire.
 In addition to commissions for art and architecture, the Medici were prolific collectors and today their acquisitions form the core of the Uffizi museum in Florence.
 In architecture, the Medici were responsible for some notable features of Florence, including the Uffizi Gallery, the Boboli Gardens, the Belvedere, the Medici Chapel and the Palazzo Medici.